Consistency of common spatial estimators under spatial confounding: Data generation process

-As for the choice whether $g$ is a fixed or random function of $s$, the empirical properties of a single draw cannot settle the issue.
-We view it as preferable to treat $g$ as \textit{fixed} unless there are compelling reasons to do otherwise, because typically interest is in inference about a population that would share the realization of $g$ that generated the data.
-The literature on random effects almost always assumes $g$ and $X$ are uncorrelated over multiple draws of $g$, in which case OLS is unbiased.
-But this does \textit{not} imply that OLS is consistent where there is correlation between $g$ and $X$, which is the setting of spatial confounding.
-Section \ref{sec:bias} dispels the notion that OLS or RSR can be unbiased under any spatial confounding mechanism.
-Occasionally, there can be compelling reasons to consider a random effect of space $g$ in the DGP, such as a desire to generalize findings to future, independent generations of the data over time.
-In such cases, studying the bias of an estimator requires explicit consideration of the correlation between this random effect and the exposure (i.e., endogeneity); ignoring this correlation results in erroneous conclusions of unbiasedness.
+It is thus important to disentangle the DGP from the analysis model.
+Regardless of the analysis model used, we view it as preferable to treat the true $g(\cdot)$ in the DGP as a \textit{fixed} function of space as we are typically interested in inference about a population that would share the realization of $g(\cdot)$ that generated the data.
+Note that assuming $g(\cdot)$ to be a fixed function in the DGP is perfectly compatible with an analysis model that models $g(\cdot)$ as a random function like a Gaussian process or a spline or basis function expansion with priors for the coefficients; this is analogous to a Bayesian model that treats a fixed parameter as random during the analysis.
+Occasionally, there can be compelling reasons to consider a random function $g(\cdot)$ in the DGP, such as a desire to generalize findings to future, independent generations of the data.
+In such cases, studying the bias of an estimator requires explicit consideration of the correlation between this random function and the exposure (i.e., endogeneity), as done in \cite{paciorek,page,schnell,nobre2021effects,khan2,narcisi2024effect}.
+Ignoring this correlation results in erroneous conclusions of unbiasedness.
+We consider the DGP with confounding by a random spatial function in Section \ref{sec:random}.

-Note that, assuming $g$ to be a fixed function in the DGP is perfectly compatible with an analysis model that models $g$ as a random function; this is analogous to a Bayesian model that treats a fixed parameter as random during the analysis.